MoeHH/ASTAR_Dataset_Generation/README.md

 This is the **data** half of the pipeline.
 It generates the grids, solves them with A\*, and exports the datasets that the companion [`PSTAR`](../PSTAR) repository trains on.
-The work is organised as a four-stage pipeline driven by a single, fully commented configuration file (`config.py`):
+The work is organized as a four-stage pipeline driven by a single, fully commented configuration file (`config.py`):

 * **Stage 1 — Base datasets.** Generate the solvable (`sol`) and unsolvable (`nosol`) master